Stage 1 weaning – ready, steady veggie

 How to wean with vegetables first

-- Try to introduce a new single bitter vegetable every day, e.g. broccoli, parsnip, beetroot, courgette, asparagus, and kale for one week.
-Then repeat this process for the second week
+- Try to introduce a new single ‘bitter’ vegetable every day, e.g. broccoli, parsnip, beetroot, courgette, asparagus, and kale for one week.
+Then repeat this process for the second week.

-- If you’re exclusively breastfeeding, also introduce beans and pulses, such as chickpeas or lentils to provide iron
+- If you’re exclusively breastfeeding, also introduce beans and pulses, such as chickpeas or lentils to provide iron.

 The role of milk

 If your baby is over six months and you want to move on from breast milk, SMA® PRO Follow-on Milk is specially designed to complement the weaning diet and is fortified with nutrients such as iron, vitamin D, calcium and Omega 3 & 6†.
-Inspired by our research into natures wonderful nutrients SMA® PRO Follow-on Milk now also contains 2’FL which is structurally identical to the most abundant oligosaccharide found in breast milk.

 †beneficial effect of essential fatty acids is obtained with a daily intake of 10 g of linoleic acid and 2 g of α-linolenic acid.

-Moving from bottle to beaker
+From bottle to beaker

 How can I feed my baby when eating out?

 - Plan the day before.
-Shop for food, lay out clothes and pack a bag, so you can have a leisurely start and set off relaxed
+Shop for food, lay out clothes and pack a bag, so you can have a leisurely start and set off relaxed.

-- Keep food fresh by using an insulated bag with a freezer pack
+- Keep food fresh by using an insulated bag with a freezer pack.

-- Babies drop spoons on a regular basis, so pack spares
+- Babies drop spoons on a regular basis, so pack spares.